 In step 1 of the launch phase, where you choose your selling platform, we mentioned that one of the most essential features is a detailed, accurate, and robust reporting system.

-Reports in iSpring Market
+Reporting in iSpring Learn

-Reporting in iSpring Market
+Reporting in iSpring Learn

 Without a strong reporting engine, it would be hard to gauge the success of your online course.
 The whole process would look like an opaque and enigmatic machine, making it hard to pinpoint the source of any drawbacks.